MLaPP-Solution-Manual/Solutions-to-Machine-Learning-A-Probabilistic-Perspective-/README.md

 For local PDF generation, I suggest use XeLatex for compilation.

-For any suggestion, debug, comment or voluntary efforts that can improve this document, feel free to contact me by:
+For any suggestion, comment or voluntary effort that can improve this document, feel free to contact me by:

 __solour_lfq@sjtu.edu.cn__